richinfante/iphonebackuptools/Readme.md

 **This tool is also still fairly experimental, so use at your own risk!
 Even though the tool opens the backup files as read-only, you should still make a copy of your backups before using this if they are important.**

-Currently works on macOS, If someone wants to make the changes nessecary for windows, send a PR.
+Currently works on macOS, not tested on windows but should work on windows by setting the attribute `--dir` to the backups directory location.

 ## iOS Support
 - iOS 9 - backup version: `2.4`